lara-es/lara-es/README.md

 ### Hi there 👋

+Meticulous Data Scientist accomplished in compiling, transforming, and analyzing complex information through software.
+Demonstrated success in identifying relationships and building solutions to diverse problems.
+Passionate about asking the right questions and owning problems end-to-end.
+Areas that interest me are climate change, mycology, health + wellness, behavior change, and social justice!

 <!--
 **lara-es/lara-es** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.